 Hi there, I’m Brandon Joe, an undergraduate student at UCSD.
 My interest for Computer Science started with creating broken games and block programming projects, but evolved into proficiency in several coding languages and leadership in stem-based organizations.

 Hi, I’m Ethan Kosaki.
 I enjoy using programming in creative ways to solve different problems.
 Through TreasureHacks, I want to create a community for computer science students around the world.
-Treasure Hacks is my way to spread a love of programming with other high school students.
+Treasure Hacks is my way to spread a love of programming with other students.

 Hello, I’m Ethan Wang.
 I have always been intrigued about how things work, and I enjoy creating games.
 My passion for computer science has allowed me to win the sponsorship award at a local hackathon, as well as land an internship at Hopscotch Technologies.